 Common paperless areas of choice by companies include receipts, invoices, tax returns, and paychecks, among others.
 Areas that manual work adds no real value to the company and the steps required to have its work done are too time-consuming.

 It should not be a surprise that, once this wave started, it was only a matter of time for it to become bigger.
 This happened mainly because of the rise of modern technology that is taking over companies worldwide, digitalising several processes that were previously made with tons of paper.

 The digital wave is taking control

-For these and many other flaws of dealing with physical receipts, the digital wave is taking control of expense management and is making the life of business travellers like yourself, account executives and CFOs easier.
+For these and many other flaws of dealing with physical receipts, the digital wave is taking control of expense management and is making the life of business travelers like yourself, account executives, and CFOs easier.

 Digital archives are low-priced, more efficient and take less physical space